LambdaSharp/LambdaSharpTool/Samples/BlazorSample/ReadMe.md

 > **NOTE:** The [.NET Core SDK version 3.1.201 or later](https://dotnet.microsoft.com/download/dotnet-core/3.1) is required to use the 3.2 Preview Blazor WebAssembly template.
 Confirm the installed .NET Core SDK version by running `dotnet --version` in a command shell.

-Learn more about getting started with [ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio-code) here.
+Make sure to check out the [Get started with ASP.NET Core Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio-code) page to get started.

 ## Module Definition